OpenDDS/OpenDDS/docs/building/index.rst

 Optionally add ``--help`` to the command line to see the advanced options available for this script.
 The configure script will download ACE/TAO and configure it for your platform.
 To use an existing ACE/TAO installation, either set the :envvar:`ACE_ROOT` and :envvar:`TAO_ROOT` environment variables or pass the ``--ace`` and ``--tao`` (if TAO is not at ``$ACE_ROOT/TAO``) options to configure.

+.. seealso:: :doc:`dependencies` for a full list of dependencies including ones that can be configured with the configure script.

 If configure runs successfully it will end with a message about the next steps for compiling OpenDDS.

 .. tab:: Linux, macOS, BSDs, etc.